Gayton McKenzie: Alleged corruption

+In 2010, McKenzie was hired by the gold mining company Gold Fields as a consultant to assist the company with issues related to Black Economic Empowerment (a public policy of affirmative action aimed at rectifying the inequalities created by apartheid in the workplace).
+Several journalistic investigations revealed that McKenzie allegedly exceeded the scope of his assigned role, and that several of his associates (friends, business partners, extended family members, and colleagues) allegedly received equity stakes with a total estimated value of more than 330 million rand.
+McKenzie admits to having worked on Gold Fields’ BEE program and that certain people he knows have benefited from this policy.
+He denies, however, any wrongdoing.
+The allegations made against McKenzie have not resulted in a criminal conviction against him.

 In 2022, then Central Karoo District Municipality mayor, Gayton McKenzie raised R3 million for service delivery at a gala dinner fundraising event in Sandton.
 The money was never deposited into the municipality's bank accounts.
 In 2023, Eugene Botha, national head of legal affairs for the Patriotic Alliance and in whose bank account the money was later found, said that the money would be treated as a donation to the Patriotic Alliance and declared to the IEC.
 In 2024, the Western Cape High Court ordered that McKenzie and the law firm linked to Botha, Botha E & Erasmus Y Inc, hand over relevant documents to investigators looking into allegations of corruption.

 Gang ties

 Gayton McKenzie, a convicted former criminal and 26s gang boss who was jailed for robbery for 17 years, has been alleged to have links to gang members as party leader of the Patriotic Alliance.

 In 2022, McKenzie was involved in the transfer of Eldorado Park gangster Jermaine Prim from a medium-security to a maximum-security facility; a move described as part of a gang war.
 In 2024, a Mail & Guardian investigation alleged McKenzie's party is funded by the daughter of slain 27s gang boss William “Red” Stevens; McKenzie denied the claims made in an audio recording by a councillor.